sunbagel/htn-backend-challenge/README.md

 I uploaded a hackers.db file to the Git repository.
 You can also access it [here](https://drive.google.com/drive/folders/1qXLXw-aWHj-75P1KUbMZEdV8jZbkgaj0?usp=sharing).

 This has the database schema and data already set up (hackers.db).
+The database contains about 100 users from the provided JSON data, skills, 10 events, and ~40-50 event_registrations.
 You should be able to run `docker-compose up` and it will start the server for you.
 If something goes wrong with the .db file, please try redownloading hackers.db from the Google Drive link I put above.

 # Design:

+## Tech Stack:
+I used Javascript (Node and Express) and SQLite for this challenge.

 ## Endpoints I implemented:

 ### Users:
-I created an endpoint that returned user information, both general fields and also the user's skills:
+I created an endpoint that returned user information.
+It returns both general fields and also the user's skills:
 ```
 GET /users/1
 Returns: